sprdgx/Asirem/README.md

 ## 🤖 Yazbot: Your Virtual Assistant

 Yazbot is our intelligent chatbot designed to answer any type of questions related to IT and technology.
-It leverages NLP and the Wiki API to provide accurate and helpful responses.
+It leverages Natural Language Processing (NLP) using libraries such as `nltk`, `node-nlp`, and `natural`, along with the Wiki API and Axios for fetching data.
+Yazbot is powered by Vitejs for fast development and Framer Motion for creating engaging animations and interactions.
+Additionally, it uses Express for server-side functionality and interacts with the file system (`fs`) for data processing.
+The `node-fetch` module is utilized for making fetch API requests, while `readline` and `readline-sync` enable Yazbot to read and process user input from the terminal.

+Yazbot's capabilities are further enhanced by combining these technologies, allowing it to provide accurate and helpful responses to user queries effectively.

 ## 🌐 Live Demo